mattymaloney/mattymaloney.github.io/_posts/2016-02-23-windows-file-copy-util.md

 I didn't actually decide on anything, but I did get reminded about robocopy, which is a pretty good option.
 For more options, and a rather good camparison of 10 or so file copy utilities, see [RoboCopy vs RichCopy vs SyncBack vs EMCopy vs XXCopy vs XCopy vs KillCopy vs FastCopy vs Rsync vs TeraCopy vs 7zip](http://mfctips.com/2013/11/01/robocopy-vs-richcopy-vs-syncback-vs-emcopy/).

 Robocopy for Windows Server 2003 can be downloaded from [Windows Server 2003 Resource Kit Tools from Official Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=17657).
 Additionally, I found [Robocopy and a Few Examples - TechNet Articles - United States (English) - TechNet Wiki](http://social.technet.microsoft.com/wiki/contents/articles/1073.robocopy-and-a-few-examples.aspx) to be a good source of examples I used for some experimentation.

+---

+None of these file-copy utilities offer over-the-wire compression.
+We need something with a listener on the other end of the copy.